Drew-Daniels/dotfiles/README.md

 ## Other

+- [ ] Add a chezmoi script to write a starter `~/.config/alacritty/theme.toml` to disk
+    - I expect to frequently update this to change terminal theme, so don't want to track this.
+Otherwise I'll need to create some kind of script to handle updating the theme upon request.
+Something like the ideas mentioned here: https://github.com/alacritty/alacritty/issues/5999
 - [ ] Figure out why `fish` completion for `tmuxinator` is broken
   - Noticed when running commands like `mux <TAB>`
 - [ ] Use [swaylock-effects](https://github.com/mortie/swaylock-effects) instead of default `swaylock`